Electric Vehicle Charging 101

 Text

 A level 2 EV charger can add significant electrical load to your home – typically 40 amps.
 Having a garage or private driveway is the easiest way to enable your at-home charger installation since having an interior/external wall next to where your vehicle parks is ideal.
 You’ll need a professional electrician/contractor to install a Level 2 charger.
 It entails installing a 240-volt receptacle in your garage, like those used for a clothes dryer.
+If you already have a hot tub or second stove in your home, you may need to upgrade your electrical panel from 100 amps to 200 amps so that you can also charge your EV.

 Title